Foundations to Support Student Success

 - Foster purposeful and effective communication within and across directorates, programs and departments.

-- Provide a comprehensive and integrated approach to new employee hiring, orientation and integration.
+- Provide a comprehensive and integrated approach to employee hiring, orientation and integration.

 - Support the professional development of faculty, staff and managers that is aligned with the College’s strategic priorities.

-- Support employees who wish to participate in internal or external community volunteer opportunities and projects.
+- Support employees who wish to participate in internal community volunteer opportunities and projects.